ceph/ceph/doc/mgr/dashboard.rst

   The iSCSI management functionality of Ceph Dashboard depends on the latest version 3 of the `ceph-iscsi <https://github.com/ceph/ceph-iscsi>`_ project.
-  Make sure that your operating system provides the correct version, otherwise the dashboard won't enable the managemement features.
+  Make sure that your operating system provides the correct version, otherwise the dashboard won't enable the management features.

 If ceph-iscsi REST API is configured in HTTPS mode and its using a self-signed certificate, then you need to configure the dashboard to avoid SSL certificate